drskennedy/streamlit_covid/README.md

-# streamlit_covid
-Project to illustrate how easy to develop a web app with Streamlit
 # Streamlit made web-app development a breeze

 This project demonstrates the ease of web-app development through Streamlit.
 To illustrate this ease of web-app development with Streamlit for data sharing, we use Coronavirus live data from worldometers.info.
 With just a couple of lines of codes, one can readily create interactive widgets, present a table of data and interactive charts.